MarcoLodini/windows365/Windows365/link/secure-out-process-plugin.md

 All RDP plugins work through COM communications.
 The RDP plugin is the COM server, and the RDP client is the COM client (For more information, see [COM clients and COM servers](/windows/win32/com/com-clients-and-servers)).
 Both the COM client (RDP client) and COM server (RDP Plugin) are in the client machine.
 There are two main tasks that the plugin authors need to complete-
 1. Define the functions of the interfaces declared in [tsvirtualchannels documentation](/windows/win32/api/tsvirtualchannels/).
 Plugin authors need not define every single function but only the ones that are in use.
-2. Package/distribute the RDP plugin as an MSIX [Link to section].
-Currently MSIX is the only way of packaging applications which supports App Isolation [Link to section], COM [Link to section] and Package Identity [Link to section].
+2. Package/distribute the RDP plugin as an [MSIX](/windows-365/link/secure-out-process-plugin#msix).
+Currently MSIX is the only way of packaging applications which supports [App Isolation](/windows-365/link/secure-out-process-plugin#app-isolation), [COM](/windows-365/link/secure-out-process-plugin#component-object-model) and [Package Identity](/windows-365/link/secure-out-process-plugin#package-identity).
 There are some important details that need to be kept in mind while packaging the app.
-These details are addressed in the section, "Packaging the SamplePlugin project as an MSIX"
+These details are addressed using an example [here](https://github.com/microsoft/SampleOutOfProcRdpPlugin/blob/main/SamplePluginMsix/README.md).

 ### What do the RDP clients have to do?
 At a high level, it's the RDP client's responsibility to